tonysangha/PowerNSX-DFW2Excel/README.md

 # Document NSX-v DFW with PowerNSX

-This script connects to NSX Manager and vCenter using the appropriate methods, to download and create an MS Excel spreadsheet with your firewall configurations.
+Script connects to NSX Manager and vCenter using the Powershell/Powercli to download and create an MS Excel spreadsheet with your firewall configurations.

-** Currently only works for Layer 3 DFW Policy
+** Only works for Layer 3 DFW Policy

 Pre-requisites to run the script are: